yuyangw/MolCLR/README.md

 $ cd MolCLR
 ```

+### Dataset

 You can download the pre-training data and benchmarks used in the paper [here](https://drive.google.com/file/d/1aDtN6Qqddwwn2x612kWz9g0xQcuAtzDE/view?usp=sharing) and extract the zip file under `./data` folder.
+The data for pre-training can be found in `pubchem-10m-clean.txt`.
+All the other benchmarks for fine-tuning are saved in each folder.

+### Pre-training

-To train the MolCLR, where the configurations can be found in `config.yaml`
+To train the MolCLR, where the configurations and detailed explaination for each variable can be found in `config.yaml`
 ```
 $ python molclr.py
 ```

+To monitor the training via tensorboard, run `tensorboard --logdir ckpt/{PATH}` and click the URL http://127.0.0.1:6006/.

+### Fine-tuning

-To fine-tune the MolCLR pre-trained model on downstream molecular benchmarks, where the configurations can be found in `config_finetune.yaml`
+To fine-tune the MolCLR pre-trained model on downstream molecular benchmarks, where the configurations and detailed explaination for each variable can be found in `config_finetune.yaml`
 ```
 $ python finetune.py
 ```

+### Pre-trained models

 We also provide pre-trained GCN and GIN models, which can be found in `ckpt/pretrained_gin` and `ckpt/pretrained_gcn` respectively.